Minimal Reproducible Data

 5. uses a dataset that isn’t accessible without previous data wrangling code–the object rodents_modified doesn’t exist.

-There are many ways one can create a dummy dataset from scratch.
+There are many ways one can create a dataset in R.

 R